Mr-Saxobeat/blog-platform/README.md

 pip install -r requirements.txt
 ```

-Collect the django static files:
+Collect the django static files.
+If here you get the `PermissionError`, don't bother and move on.

 ```bash
 python manage.py collectstatic --no-input